DavidL-Engineering/Project-Minerva/README.md

-# Project Minerva Description
+# Project Description

----

-Project Minerva is a collection of tools designed to support workflow automation as part of the Blue Sky Gen 11/12 cycle.
+Project Minerva is a collection of tools designed to support workflow automation as part of the Gen 11/12 cycle.
 Written in Python, it is the successor of Project Liber, and is designed to be used with ANSYS 2020 R1.

 Project Minerva is able to automate the following aspects of the simulation workflow